wabbajack-tools/wabbajack/README.md

 ### Note about Vortex Support

-As you can probably guess from the table above: You will not be able to create ModLists from a Vortex installation for TES/Fallout games.
+As you can probably guessed from the table above, you will not be able to create ModLists from a Vortex installation for TES/Fallout games.
 The Vortex Support we're offering is designed for smaller games like Darkest Dungeon where you simply install mods, rearrange load order and be done.
-You do not need external tools like xEdit, DynDOLOD, CAO, FNIS and what not to mod these smaller games.
+You do not need external tools like xEdit, DynDOLOD, CAO, FNIS and what-not to mod these smaller games.

 It is also important to note that Vortex Support is still in **early beta** meaning that stuff can go wrong, very fast.
 If you encounter such problems be sure to join our [Discord](https://discord.gg/zgbrkmA) and message `erri120#2285` about the error.